KiranSarella/notes-365-new/Notes 365/Features.md

 // headings
 [ ] icon before headings
 [ ] shadow

+[ ] convert to list for selected lines

 # Issues
 [ ] show year in timeline if year is not current year (for folders)